 Lancych Mansion has to be one of the most attractive houses in Pembrokeshire !
 Set in its own parkland setting with the River Cych running through and a lovely wooded backdrop, the location is absolutely superb.
 This historic house is Grade II* listed and is presented in extremely good order and has a recently refurbished self contained flat in the East Wing.
 There is also further potential on the old Coach House and Stable Block which has planning to convert into residential use.
 In all there is around 59 acres of pastureland and woodland together with superb landscaped gardens around the main house.
 Classic architecture in a gorgeous setting !

 Should you decide to view this lovely house you will not be disappointed as the location is superb set, as it is, in its own parkland setting with the River Cych to the rear with a wooded backdrop.

-Optionally available and set away from the main house for £250,000 is the original Coach House and Stables with residential planning consent to convert.
-Without the above the guide price is £1,150,000.
+Set away from the main house there is further potential with the original Coach House and Stables with residential planning consent to convert.

 Quite often in Wales these large houses need alot of work in order to enjoy them fully.....Lancych Mansion is an exception as our clients have spent thousands bringing the house up to its current standard......just move in !